-Germany has a long history that dates back to the early 1200s and has no shortage of historic moments over the previous two centuries.
+Germany has a long history that dates back to the early 1200s and has no shortage of historical moments over the previous two centuries.
 This has translated into plenty of historical landmarks and attractions for tourists to visit.
-From the mighty Heidelberg Castle in Heidelberg to the imposing Berlin Tower in Berlin, there is a lot to see in Germany.
+From the mighty Heidelberg Castle in Heidelberg to the imposing Berlin Tower in Berlin, there is much to see in Germany.

 Most Historic & Famous Landmarks in Germany

 There are many famous landmarks in Germany that you should visit.
 Here is a list of the most famous historical landmarks in Germany.

 1. Brandenburg Gate

 The Brandenburg Gate, also known as the Berlin Gate.
 It is a monument in Berlin erected on the orders of Prussian king Frederick William II after the restoration of order during the Batavian Revolution in 1788.